 production models were completed with distinctive red plastic

 magazines.
-This weapon is compatible with the Soviet AK-47 and
+This weapon is compatible with magazines of the original

 56-2 comes with a side-folding skeletal metal buttstock.
-So the same
+Due to its

 basic weapon could be used by all kinds of troops.
 When the stock is folded,

-like early production Type 56-2 assault rifles had a wooden foregrip
+that early production versions of the Type 56-2 had a wooden foregrip

-and pistol handle.
+and pistol grip.
 However most of these weapons came with polymer

-different shape and resembled that of a Czechoslovak
+different shape and resembles that of a Czechoslovak

 spike bayonet, similar to that of the original Type 56 assault